 Remember making the classic vinegar and baking soda volcano?
 When the alkaline baking soda deodorant is applied to our acidic underarms, a chemical reaction occurs.
 Whoa!
 Does that mean everyone will get a bad reaction?
 Well, not really.
 It's all in the formulation!
 The possibility and severity of the rash or irritation depends on:

 It is important to note that many people confuse this type of irritation with an allergic reaction (allergic contact dermatitis) or with what many came to know as detoxing.
-Underarm irritation and redness is not detoxing (this myth has been circulating for way too long!).
+Underarm irritation and redness is not detoxing and it's a myth that has been circulating for way too long!
 Detox is a completely different process, during which you may experience stronger smelling body odor and sweating in excess.
 For more info on this and other reactions, please see our pages Underarm Detox: Making a Clean Switch and Armpit Irritation and Rashes.

 We have worked with our formulators to make sure our product does not create issues for most people’s skin.
 However, it is possible that some may still experience irritation if their skin is extremely acidic due to: hormonal imbalance (e.g. during your period or pregnancy), use of other alkaline skincare products in tandem, diet, medication, etc.

 There are also instances where those with impaired skin function do not tolerate even small amounts of baking soda.
 In those situations it is recommended to avoid this ingredient completely.
 Check our our no baking soda lines: